cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/date-and-time-types-and-functions/return-date-and-time-difference-values.md

 ## DATEDIFF  <a href="#datediff-transact-sql" id="datediff-transact-sql"></a>

-DATDIFF  function returns the count of the specified datepart boundaries crossed between the specified _startdate_ and _enddate_.
+The `DATDIFF` function returns the count of the specified datepart boundaries crossed between the specified _startdate_ and _enddate_.

 {% hint style="warning" %}
 This function isn't currently supported in PostgreSQL deployments of the Cinchy platform.
 Please check back at a later time.